XxAcielxX/arch-plasma-install/README.md

 ```
 Packages | Description
 ------------ | -------------
-firefox | Mozilla Firefox Web Browser
+firefox | Mozilla Firefox Web Browser.
-qbittorrent | A BitTorrent Client based on QT
+qbittorrent | A BitTorrent Client based on QT.
-wget | Wget is a free utility for non-interactive download of files from the Web
+wget | Wget is a free utility for non-interactive download of files from the Web.
-git | Github Utility Tools
+git | Github Utility Tools.
-neofetch | Neofetch is a command-line system information tool
+neofetch | Neofetch is a command-line system information tool.
-zsh | The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting
+zsh | The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.

 ### Final Reboot
 ```